OfficeDev/microsoft-teams-emergency-operations-center/EOC-TeamsFx/tabs/README.md

 ## Edit the manifest

 You can find the Teams app manifest in `templates/appPackage` folder.
-The folder contains two manifest files:
+The folder contains one manifest file:
-* `manifest.local.template.json`: Manifest file for Teams app running locally.
-* `manifest.remote.template.json`: Manifest file for Teams app running remotely (After deployed to Azure).
+* `manifest.template.json`: Manifest file for Teams app running locally or running remotely (After deployed to Azure).

-Both files contain template arguments with `{...}` statements which will be replaced at build time.
+This file contains template arguments with `{...}` statements which will be replaced at build time.
 You may add any extra properties or permissions you require to this file.
 See the [schema reference](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema) for more information.

 ## Deploy to Azure